jitammy/tweeter/README.md

 - mongodb
 ## Getting Started
 - Install all dependencies (using the npm install command).
-- Run the development web server using the node express_server.js command.
+- Run the development web server using the npm start command.

 And finally, if you want to experience the app directly, visit https://mighty-dusk-16559.herokuapp.com/ to see it on Heroku